stack.yaml versus package.yaml versus a Cabal file¶

 and how Stack resolves dependencies.

-Stack follows a rule that says, for any projects, there is precisely one version
+Stack follows a rule that says, for any project, there is precisely one version

 of each package available.
 Obviously, for many packages there are many